What are signs of OCD?

 Are you working with Suzanne Haber, PhD, with the OCD study?
 She is with the University of Rochester.

 Yes.
-Dr. Benjamin Greenberg Co-Directs an National Institute of Mental Health (NIMH) Conte Center for Translational Research on the neural network of DBS in OCD, with Principal Investigator Suzanne Haber at the University of Rochester.
+Dr. Benjamin Greenberg co-directs the National Institute of Mental Health (NIMH) Conte Center for Translational Research on the neural network of DBS in OCD, with principal investigator Suzanne Haber at the University of Rochester.
 The Center studies anatomical, behavioral, and neuroimaging studies on mechanisms of action of psychiatric neurosurgeries and prediction of treatment outcomes.
 Dr. Greenberg leads a multicenter trial of deep brain stimulation (DBS) for intractable OCD at Butler Hospital, which collaborates closely with the Conte Center.